 If it becomes evident that a child is using or has used a mobile phone in school - either as a means of communication OR as a camera - they will no longer be allowed to bring their phone into school.

 Any child, in any other year group, must not have a phone in school.

-If you would like your child to bring their mobile phone into school, please complete the slip below and return it ASAP.
-From Monday 17th May, only children with a completed permission slip will be allowed to bring their phone.
+If you would like your child to bring their mobile phone into school, please complete the online form below ASAP.